 Our Center often serves as the front door for addiction treatment.
 Our dedicated staff help people get into recovery while they’re waiting to get into treatment.
 A third of the people coming to the centers start their recovery without treatment, while many others receive support before, during, and after treatment.

-Donations are always welcome, recovery from addictive behavior is a community investment, and your help is always appreciated and desperately needed.
+Donations are always welcome.
+Recovery from substance use disorder and addictive behavior is a community investment, and your help is always needed and appreciated.

-President: Art Howard (RC)
+President: Art Howard

 Vice President:Brian Valley

-Secretary: Phoebe Barash
+Secretary/Interim Treasurer: Phoebe Barash

-Treasurer: Joe Pearl (Interim)
+Member: Joe Pearl (Sabbatical)